pmean/build-website/text/99/logistic.md

 the data.
 A large discrepancy indicates that you should look more closely at your data and possibly consider some alternative models.

-If you coded your outcome variable as 0 and 1, then you can compute the average to get probabilities observed in the data.
-But if you have a lot of values for your covariate, you have to group it first.
+If you coded your outcome variable as 0 and 1
+- then you can compute the
+average to get probabilities observed in the data.
+But if you have a lot of values for your covariate
+- you have to group it first.

 ![](../../../web/images/99/logistic17.gif)